The history of our school and its surrounding area

 The 'healthy air' of Swanley, as Swanley is far enough away from London to escape the smog and pollution but still close enough to access London via transport, lent itself to Swanley being an ideal location for Londoners escaping the polluted air of London, hence three hospitals/convalescent homes were built: White Oak; Kettlewell and Parkwood Hospital.

-Parkwood Hospital- Built in 1983 the hospital's patients were people recovering from surgery, many railway workers who had suffered from accidents on the railway, or those involved in road traffic accidents.
+Parkwood Hospital- Built in 1893 the hospital's patients were people recovering from surgery, many railway workers who had suffered from accidents on the railway, or those involved in road traffic accidents.
 At the outbreak of WW1 the home closed until, in 1917, an ammunition factory blew up and Parkwood opened up for the children who were made homeless for five months.
 After this, the hospital opened up as a convalescent home for WW1 casualties recovering from facial injuries.
-During WW2, Parkwood became a auxiliary hospital and convalescent home for convalescent servicemen, especially from the army.
+During WW2, Parkwood became an auxiliary hospital and convalescent home for convalescent servicemen, especially from the army.
 After this, the hospital continued as various convalescent homes

 Parkwood closed in the 1960s and re-opened in 1971 as Parkwood Hall school.
 The building still remains in its entirety.